 So, the difference lies in where and when the CO2 emission reduction is realized.
 With CO2 compensation, a company or airline continues to emit CO2 by using fossil fuels but indirectly claims CO2 emission reductions by investing in sustainability projects in other sectors, such as creating new forests.
 When using SAF, a company or airline is no longer emitting fossil-based CO2 and hence directly reducing its CO2 emissions right where it matters!

-Currently, most of SkyNRG’s SAF is produced by World Energy Paramount in California, US, from where we can supply all our customers world wide.
+Currently, most of SkyNRG’s SAF is produced by World Energy Paramount in California, US, from where we can supply all our customers worldwide.

 World Energy Paramount is the first and only bio-refinery in the world with dedicated production capacity for SAF, using the HEFA-technology.
 This makes World Energy Paramount a key partner for SkyNRG in supplying customers and scaling-up the use of sustainable aviation fuel.

 SkyNRG has pioneered the first commercial SAF downstream supply chains.
 In these initial deliveries (2011-2017) we have always worked with a multitude of downstream logistics operators, depending on the region/airport and customer requirements.
-This has worked well, and SkyNRG has build up an impressive track record for safe delivery of on-spec sustainable SAF.
+This has worked well, and SkyNRG has built up an impressive track record for safe delivery of on-spec sustainable SAF.

-Since 2018 we have entered in to a long term partnership with Shell Aviation, to ensure we can deliver our product in an even more efficient way to the airport of choice for our customers.
+Since 2018 we have entered into a long-term partnership with Shell Aviation, to ensure we can deliver our product in an even more efficient way to the airport of choice for our customers.

 SkyNRG has its operations RSB (Roundtable on Sustainable Biomaterials) certified and is structurally advised by its independent Sustainability Board.

-The Sustainability Board consists of leading NGO’s and scientists, advising on all feedstock decisions, communication strategy, policy implications and growth strategies.
-Members of SkyNRG’s sustainability board are representatives of WWF-International, Solidaridad Network, European Climate Foundation and the University of Groningen.
+The Sustainability Board consists of leading NGO’s and scientists, advising on all feedstock decisions, communication strategy, policy implications, and growth strategies.
+Members of SkyNRG’s sustainability board are representatives of WWF-International, Solidaridad Network, European Climate Foundation, and the University of Groningen.